Last Updated on October 17, 2020

 From there, you can narrow down the list and cross off ideas you don’t like.

 Once you have several top considerations, we’ll walk through how to make sure you’re allowed to use them.
 This last step helps you narrow down your list even more so you can make a final decision.

-Many repo companies are specific to a geographic service area.
+Many personal trainer businesses are specific to a geographic service area.
 So, if that’s true for your business, consider adding a location-specific term to your business name.